rxchell/CS2030S-AY2324-Sem2/Unix.md

 `ls`: LiSt content in the current working directory

+-  To see a complete list of the options, refer to the man pages, `man ls`

 `ls -a`: To view all files, including hidden files

 - a file or directory with a name that starts with `.` is hidden from `ls`